 An example of RARM methodology in the case of cost reduction change is summarized in the chart Risk vs. Cost.
 (Fig. 5).

 “Initial Position” point represents an existing process before the change.
 Ideal change supposes cost reduction without risk elevation.
 Such a process condition is shown by the second yellow point “Expected Position”.
 The difference between these two yellow points corresponds to initially expected gain from the cost reduction project implementation.

-MBRM methodology requires to continue the process change analysis taking into account possible failure that could result from the change.
-The continuation should be done as follows: Invite Cassandra and create a model of the fatal failure.
+MBRM methodology requires continuing the process change analysis taking into account possible failure that could result from the change.
+The continuation should be done as follows: Invite Cassandra and create a model of fatal failure.
 This action will elevate the risk of the process up to “Predicted Position”.
-Any mitigation or failure prevention has cost that should be taken in to account as well.
+Any mitigation or failure prevention has a cost that should be taken in to account as well.
 The mitigation/failure prevention will reduce risk but will affect cost bringing the process to the “Mitigated Point”.
 The difference between “Expected Cost Reduction” and “Mitigation Cost” results in real “Cost Reduction” that may be received from the change.